-Suppliers and Sub Contractors to the Public Sector The Equality ACT 2010 The Equality ACT and the Codes of Practice will directly affect you and your organisation.
+Suppliers and Sub Contractors to the Public Sector The Equality Act 2010

+The Equality Act 2010 and the Codes of Practice will directly affect you and your organisation.
 You will be subject to extra scrutiny and more exacting requirements.
 As a supplier to a Public Body you will be required to have evidence of compliance that your equality practice meets a contracting authority's requirements.
-(Government Equality Office)

-You will be expected to meet new contractual conditions and MEET your legal duty.
+(Government Equality Office) You will be expected to meet new contractual conditions and MEET your legal duty.
 That can include compliance with shared statutory equality duties.
-(Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clause 149 (2)) New requirements will use Public spending to make sure that all suppliers and their sub contractors meet their obligations.
+(Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clause 149 (2)) New requirements will use Public spending to make sure that suppliers and their sub contractors meet their obligations.
 These will include reporting on your Gender Pay Gap.

-What suppliers should do Check your current contracts and the conditions that are already in place.
+What you need to do Check your current contracts and the conditions that are already in place.
 Ensure that you have Equality Policies and Practices in place and that you can evidence them.
-If you need help - contact C2E and join the National Equality Register
+If you need help - contact C2E